-- 50. Prior to any works commencing, the Consent Holder shall provide to the Council's Monitoring Officer a letter of engagement confirming the SQEP Ecologist's availability to undertake the site briefing, best practice advice, supervision, reviews and inspections of the proposed works during the implementation of this consent. - 51.
-Prior to any earthworks commencing, the Consent Holder shall ensure the SQEP Ecologist briefs and contractors undertaking the works, including any methods that must be employed by the contractors to minimise potential adverse effects on ecological values at the commencement of works in accordance with best practice and the ERP. - 52.
-All machinery used on the site shall be refuelled at least 20 metres away from any watercourse.
-Refuelling and maintenance work shall be undertaken in such a manner as to prevent contamination of land and surface water.
-If spillage of any contaminants into any watercourse or onto land occurs, this shall be adequately cleaned up so that no residual potential for contamination of land and surface water runoff from the site occurs.
-If a spill of more than 20 litres of fuel or other hazardous substances occurs, the Consent Holder shall immediately inform the Council's Monitoring Officer and undertake all necessary remedial actions immediately. - Machinery and equipment shall not be cleaned within 10 metres of the bank of any open watercourse. - 54.
-All reasonable endeavours shall be taken by the applicant to ensure machinery shall be free of plants and plant seeds prior to entering the construction area.
+- Prior to any works commencing, the Consent Holder shall provide to the Council's Monitoring Officer a letter of engagement confirming the SQEP Ecologist's availability to undertake the site briefing, best practice advice, supervision, reviews and inspections of the proposed works during the implementation of this consent. - Prior to any earthworks commencing, the Consent Holder shall ensure the SQEP Ecologist briefs any contractors undertaking the works, including any methods that must be employed by the contractors to minimise potential adverse effects on ecological values at the commencement of works in accordance with best practice and the ERP. - Notwithstanding any other condition of this consent, the Consent Holder shall not, in the opinion of the Council's Monitoring Officer, cause any of the following effects in Kākā Stream (or any other watercourse): - a.
+The production of any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; - b.
+After reasonable mixing, any conspicuous change in colour or visual clarity that is not typical of ambient background levels at that time; or - c.
+Any emission of objectionable odour.